ankushbanik1/Black_FriDay_EDA/README.md

 With the holiday season fast approaching, I found it intriguing to examine a dataset revolving around a hypothetical store and data of its shoppers.
 As described by the author, "The dataset is comprised of 550,000 observations about Black Friday shoppers in a retail store, it contains different kinds of variables either numerical or categorical.
 It contains missing values."
 (Mehdi Dagdoug)

-The more info and the supplemental dataset can be found at: https://www.kaggle.com/mehdidag/black-friday
+The more info and the supplemental dataset can be found at: https://www.kaggle.com/mehdidag/black-friday And my kaggle note book can be found on https://www.kaggle.com/code/ankushofficial/black-friday-eda/edit

 Although this EDA + Apriori only utilized the provided dataset; similar techniques can be applied to any similar dataset or business problem.